-Class 2 : Gases – Includes compressed, dissolved, liquefied, refrigerated gases and aerosols.
-Most gases are highly flammable and introduce risk when travelling.
+Class 2: Gases – Includes compressed, dissolved, liquefied, refrigerated gases and aerosols.
+Most gases are highly flammable and introduce risk when traveling.

-Class 4 : Flammable Solids – Solids which are flammable are highly combustible and should be handled with immediate care.
+Class 4: Flammable Solids – Solids that are flammable are highly combustible and should be handled with immediate care.

-Class 7 : Radioactive Material – These materials are defined as any substance which contain atoms subject to radioactive decay.
+Class 7: Radioactive Material – These materials are defined as any substance which contains atoms subject to radioactive decay.
 During this process, radioactive material can emit potentially harmful ionizing radiation.

-Class 9 : Miscellaneous Dangerous Goods – This category is used to classify cargo which does not fit into classes 1 to 8.
+Class 9: Miscellaneous Dangerous Goods – This category is used to classify cargo that does not fit into classes 1 to 8.
 This includes environmentally hazardous substances and elevated temperature substances.

 Knowing your dangerous goods class will ensure packing and labeling requirements are met for shipping.
-You can identify the dangerous goods class by using your Material Safety Data Sheet (MSDS) document detailed next.
+You can identify the dangerous goods class by using our Material Safety Data Sheet (MSDS) document detailed below.

 2. Goods Must Be Accompanied By An MSDS Document

-In order to correctly identify your cargo class you should request a MSDS document from your manufacturer or supplier.
-An MSDS document follows an internationally agreed standard and provides 16 sections which identify:
+In order to correctly identify your cargo class, you should request an MSDS document from your manufacturer or supplier.
+An MSDS document follows an internationally agreed standard and provides 16 sections that identify:

 - Hazardous Class